-There is not much room on your fingers to flaunt elaborate designs—it’s a fact of life.
-While there are talented artists that can make it happen, it’s best to keep your finger tattoo designs on the simple side.
+Sadly, there isn’t much room on your fingers to flaunt elaborate designs.
+While there are talented artists that can make it happen, it’s best to keep your finger tattoo designs on the simple side (especially if it’s painful for you).
 After all, intricate designs and ink bleeding go hand-in-hand and can compromise the look of your tattoo.
-That is not what you want.
-Thankfully, there are plenty of simple yet chic designs you can choose from.
-You can opt for flowers, letters, or line art.
-You can also get small shapes and other designs to hop on the cool-girl aesthetic.
+Thankfully, there are plenty of simple and chic finger tattoo ideas to get creative with.